ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/comments.rst

 .. zscript::

+	/*
-	/* Represents a basic rectangle, and can be used to draw it to the screen */ class Rectangle
+		Represents a basic rectangle, and can be used to draw it to the screen.
+	*/
+	class Rectangle
 	{
 		int x, y;